colin-gourlay/sundown-sessions/src/content/shows/8/featured-guest.md

 #
-{{< figure src="8-guest-logo.jpeg" title="Bartok (c.
-1997)" alt="Bartok (c.
-1997)" width="75%" >}}
+{{< figure src="8-guest-logo.jpeg" title="Baby Bartok (c.
+1995)" alt="Baby Bartok (c.
+1995)" width="75%" >}}

-I currently don't have contact information or social media links for Bartok.
+I currently don't have contact information or social media links for Baby Bartok.
 If you possess such details, kindly share them through the contact page.
 Upon receiving consent, I will post them here for the benefit of others.

 ### Contact details